TheJoSam-Development/Discord-Bot-Old/SECURITY.md

 Please report security issues in the issues section on Github, set Label to *Security* and wait for an response.

-Not Varified Commands and Extensions are not covered please report this to the author I will not take responsibility for not from me approved Extensions or Commands my coverage is only on approved Extensions/Commands
+Not Verified Commands and Extensions are not covered please report this to the author I will not take responsibility for not from me approved Extensions or Commands my coverage is only on approved Extensions/Commands